 Still no snow in Atlanta?
 Here are a few other neighboring states with snow capabilities

-The only ski resort in Tennessee, Ober Gatlinburg, is located in a popular family friendly destination in Gatlinburg.
-It makes a perfect long weekend or even a week-long family trip.
-With many things to do in Gatlinburg even the family member who is not fond of snow and skiing will surly find other fun things to do.
+A trip here makes a perfect long weekend or even a week-long family trip.
+With so many things to do in Gatlinburg, even the family member who is not fond of snow and skiing will surly find other fun things to do.
+ACCOMMODATIONS HERE!

 About an hour and a half from Birmingham is a small Southern town called Mentone.
 The elevation of the mountain is 1,800 feet, so it can be a bit colder there than down in the valley.

-Here is our favorite neighborhood sledding hill.
-I’d love to make this an awesome list of where to go sledding near me that can be pulled out when we get some good snow in Atlanta worthy of sledding.
+Here are our favorite neighborhood sledding hills.
+I’d love to make this an awesome list of “where to go sledding near me” that can be pulled out when we get some good snow in Atlanta worthy of sledding.
 So tell me where your neighbors go to sled when it snows in Atlanta and we’ll add it to the list.

 Bobby Jones Golf Course, Buckhead.
 As long as the ground is covered with white, you’ll find neighbors all over Bobby Jones Golf Course off Howell Mill Road in Buckhead.
-(Note: The golf course is being redesigned in 2017-18, so jury is out if you’ll still be able to sled here.)
+(Note: The golf course was redesigned in 2018, so jury is out if you’ll still be able to sled here.)

-More places from our readers.
-Know others, tell us and we’ll add them.
+Here are more places from our readers.
+Know others?
+Tell us and we’ll add them.

 Keep a Plastic Sled in Reserve.
 Snow in Atlanta is never deep enough for a runner sled or a heavy toboggan.
-Your best bet is the plastic discs or the plastic toboggans.
-Go ahead and get one before the snow hits.
+Your best bet is a plastic sled or toboggan Go ahead and get one before the snow hits.
 By the time you find an Ace Hardware that still has the sleds, the snow will be gone.
 Plan ahead and keep at least one in reserve.

 Snow Gear.
-You don’t need full on ski appeal, but it does help to have some water proof boots – rain boots with heavy socks (or just a couple pairs of socks) works too – you just want to make sure they are waterproof.
+You don’t need full-on ski apparel, but it does help to have some water proof boots – rain boots with heavy socks (or just a couple pairs of regular socks) works too – you just want to make sure they are waterproof.
 Gloves or mittens are a necessity too.
-We may not see snow in Atlanta often, but when we do it’s cold (for us anyway) and you don’t want to miss the chance to pack the perfect snow ball.
+We may not see snow in Atlanta often, but when we do, it’s cold (for us anyway) and you don’t want to miss the chance to pack the perfect snow ball.